Rotatable Antenna-Enhanced Cell-Free Communication: Conclusion

 \section{Conclusion}

 In this letter, we proposed a novel RA-enhanced cell-free system, where the RA pointing vectors can be adjusted to change the directional gain pattern for maximizing the system sum rate.
 Specifically, we developed a two-stage strategy to solve the AP-user association problem and a fractional programming-based algorithm to obtain a high-quality solution for the RA pointing vectors.
 Simulation results demonstrate that, by optimizing each RA’s pointing vector, the RA-equipped APs significantly enhance the directional gain toward intended users while suppressing interference in undesired directions, thereby achieving a higher system sum rate than various benchmark schemes.
+Future research may consider more general scenarios where a single AP serves multiple users simultaneously, as well as the integration of RA with orthogonal frequency division multiplexing (OFDM).